TERMS OF ENGAGEMENT

 We are unable to disburse any payment to you unless we receive cleared funds.
 If funds are not cleared, we shall wait until the funds are cleared, before disbursing the money.
 All money shall be receipted and held in trust until disbursed in accordance with your instructions.

 You agree to provide us with all information that we may reasonably require to carry out your instructions and meet our statutory obligations, and for our statistical database purposes.
 You are responsible for the accuracy of any information you provide to us.
 You authorise us to collect, disclose and use information from you and third parties so that we may comply with your instructions, meet our statutory obligations and use this information for our statistical database purposes and credit control purposes.
 All information you supply will be collected and stored by DG LAW LIMITED.
 Under the Privacy Act 1993 you have the right of access to, and correction of, your personal information held by us.
-The Financial Transactions Reporting Act requires us to collect from you and retain information required to verify your identity.
+The Anti-Money Laundering and Countering Financing of Terrorism Act 2009 requires us to collect from you and retain information required to verify your identity.
 Any failure to supply information may result in your instructions not being carried out or not being carried out in full and limit the quality of the services provided.

 These Terms of Engagement may be amended by us from time to time.
 See our website www.dglaw.co.nz.
 These Terms will apply to all future legal work carried out by us for you.